GFL Ltd leads gainers in 'A' group

 -

-TCNS Clothing Co.
-Ltd, Godawari Power & Ispat Ltd, MSTC Ltd and Dixon Technologies (India) Ltd are among the other gainers in the BSE's 'A' group today, 18 March 2021.
+SML ISUZU Ltd, Infibeam Avenues Ltd, Birla Corporation Ltd and KPIT Technologies Ltd are among the other gainers in the BSE's 'A' group today, 24 March 2021.

-TCNS Clothing Co.
-Ltd, Godawari Power & Ispat Ltd, MSTC Ltd and Dixon Technologies (India) Ltd are among the other gainers in the BSE's 'A' group today, 18 March 2021.
+SML ISUZU Ltd, Infibeam Avenues Ltd, Birla Corporation Ltd and KPIT Technologies Ltd are among the other gainers in the BSE's 'A' group today, 24 March 2021.

-TCNS Clothing Co.
-Ltd soared 12.13% to Rs 552.95.
+SML ISUZU Ltd soared 9.34% to Rs 492.15.
 The stock was the second biggest gainer in 'A' group.
-On the BSE, 19481 shares were traded on the counter so far as against the average daily volumes of 17633 shares in the past one month.
+On the BSE, 13196 shares were traded on the counter so far as against the average daily volumes of 2213 shares in the past one month.

-Godawari Power & Ispat Ltd spiked 8.04% to Rs 652.05.
+Infibeam Avenues Ltd spiked 6.79% to Rs 47.95.
 The stock was the third biggest gainer in 'A' group.
-On the BSE, 31889 shares were traded on the counter so far as against the average daily volumes of 27041 shares in the past one month.
+On the BSE, 45.09 lakh shares were traded on the counter so far as against the average daily volumes of 25.98 lakh shares in the past one month.

-MSTC Ltd spurt 7.59% to Rs 342.45.
+Birla Corporation Ltd spurt 5.96% to Rs 900.
 The stock was the fourth biggest gainer in 'A' group.
-On the BSE, 1.56 lakh shares were traded on the counter so far as against the average daily volumes of 1.79 lakh shares in the past one month.
+On the BSE, 44346 shares were traded on the counter so far as against the average daily volumes of 12087 shares in the past one month.

-Dixon Technologies (India) Ltd exploded 7.10% to Rs 4300.2.
+KPIT Technologies Ltd advanced 5.92% to Rs 175.45.
 The stock was the fifth biggest gainer in 'A' group.
-On the BSE, 51142 shares were traded on the counter so far as against the average daily volumes of 5089 shares in the past one month.
+On the BSE, 2.51 lakh shares were traded on the counter so far as against the average daily volumes of 3.82 lakh shares in the past one month.

 Powered by Capital Market - Live News